-A fully licensed attorney in Nigeria, Chikezie Anachu joined NatLaw in July 2015 upon completion of his LL.M studies in International Trade and Business Law at the University of Arizona James E. Rogers College of Law.
+Chikezie Anachu joined NatLaw in July 2015 upon completion of his LL.M studies in International Trade and Business Law at the University of Arizona James E. Rogers College of Law.
 While at the University of Arizona, he was awarded the coveted Munger Prize for International Trade and Business Law Scholarship, and placed second in the Judge Tang Legal Writing Competition organized by the Arizona State Bar Committee on Minorities.
 He holds a Bachelor of Laws (LL.B) degree from Nnamdi Azikiwe University, in Anambra State, Nigeria, where he served in the Student Representative Council, and a Barrister at Law (B.L) diploma from the Nigerian Law School, Lagos campus, where he represented his class section in Moot Court Competition.
-He spent his first year at NatLaw as a part-time research assistant, assisting in Dr. Dubovec's work on secured transactions in Africa as well as working on other global projects.
-In July 2016, Mr. Chikezie was promoted to a full time position as legal editor.
+He spent his first year at NatLaw as a part-time research assistant, assisting in Dr. Dubovec’s work on secured transactions in Africa as well as working on other global projects.
+In July 2016, Mr. Chikezie became NatLaw’s Legal Editor.

 University of Arizona James E. Rogers College of Law, Tucson, AZ

 Master of Laws (LL.M) in International Trade and Business Law, May 2015